simonehagey/orbdot/docs/source/interpreting_your_results.rst

 **Equilibrium Tides**

  If equilibrium tides dominate the evolution of the HJ system, the rate of orbital decay depends on the efficiency of tidal energy dissipation within the star :cite:p:`Goldreich1966, barker_tidal_2020`, which is typically parameterized by the star's "modified" tidal quality factor :math:`Q_\star^{'}`.
-From the "constant phase lag" model of :cite:t:`Goldreich1966`, the decay rate is:
+Under the "constant phase lag" model of :cite:t:`Goldreich1966`, the decay rate is:

  .. math::